2023 Lightspeed Restaurant POS Review: Pricing, Features & More

-Lightspeed Restaurant is a constantly evolving cloud point of sale (POS) that regularly appears on our rankings of the best restaurant POS systems and the best POS systems for small businesses.
-In our most recent ranking, Lightspeed Restaurant earned a 3.6 out of 5 for its highly customizable, user-friendly tools.
-This POS is best for growing restaurants that need a flexible POS that can grow as their needs change.
+Lightspeed Restaurant is a constantly evolving cloud point of sale (POS) that regularly appears on our rankings of the best restaurant POS systems and the leading POS systems for small businesses.
+In our most recent restaurant POS ranking, Lightspeed Restaurant earned a 3.9 out of 5 for its highly customizable, user-friendly tools.
+This POS is best for growing restaurants needing a flexible POS that can grow as their business needs change.

 Supported Business Types